Topics in the Article:

 Due to the interdependence of organs and glands, the effect of just one stressor, say sugar, as an example, can directly impact both insulin and adrenaline (sugar regulators) and thereby indirectly disrupt hormonal output and chemical stasis in literally hundreds of ways.

-Add a second stressor, say coffee with its over-stimulation of the nervous system, the disruptive side effects are multiplied.
+Add a second stressor, say coffee with its over-stimulation of the nervous system, and the disruptive side effects are multiplied.

 Add a third stressor, say Hormone Replacement Therapy, and the hormonal imbalances compound even further.